 Have you ever thought about rainwater harvesting at your log cabin?
-It’s a great way to be environmentally conscious without a whole lot of effort.
+If not, it’s a great way to be environmentally conscious without a whole lot of effort.

 What is Rainwater Harvesting?